CodeYourFuture/syllabus-archive/others/netlify-hosting-instructions.md

 # Advanced Section: You can ignore this!

-Jon R Sharpe suggests these improvements:
+To make updating your site easier, you can make some small adjustments (suggested by Jon R Sharpe):

 - You can specify the deploy directory in the Netlify `deploy` command, by adding `--dir ./build`.
 This way, it won't ask you to type it in.
   Example: